What did you like best about our MAD ABOUT SCIENCE

 What befalls the earth befalls all the son daughters of the earth.

-All things are connected like the blood that unites us.
+things are connected like the blood that unites us.

 We did not weave the web of life.